Frequently Asked Questions

 Yes.
 There are several facilities that rent out their rooms or provide space and equipment to trainers to train their clients.
 For a list of available facilities, please view the Facility Listings page.

-What do I need to do to be included in the Personal Trainer Registry?
+What do I need to do to be included in the Personal Trainer Index?

 To be listed on the Personal Trainer Search page you must, have a current CPTN-CPT certification, current CPR-C and First Aid certification.
 You must also submit your trainer profile using the Profile Submission page.
 Please note that updates are not immediately applied to your profile and requires screening to provide verified results to potential clients.